lkatchutas-99/odin-recipes/README.md

 # odin-recipes
-This project is an HTML website (without little styling and no scripts) that will demonstrate a recipe website.
+This project is an HTML website (without little styling and no scripts) that will display three recipes that I got from the web.